Concordium/concordium.github.io/source/mainnet/net/references/transactions.rst

      - finalization commission
      - The percentage of finalization rewards retained by the passive delegation, i.e., not given out to delegators.
    * -
-     - baking commission
+     - block commission
-     - The percentage of baking rewards retained by the passive delegation, i.e., not given out to delegators.
+     - The percentage of block rewards retained by the passive delegation, i.e., not given out to delegators.
    * -
      - transaction commission
      - The percentage of transaction rewards retained by the passive delegation, i.e., not given out to delegators.